oschwengers/platon/README.md

 - [Citation](#citation)

 ## Description
-Platon classifies contigs from bacterial WGS short read assemblies as plasmid or chromosome contigs.
-Therefore, Platon computes mean protein scores (**MPS**) based on pre-computed protein distribution statistics and tests them against specific thresholds.
-Contigs which MPS does not reach the thresholds are comprehensively characterized and finally classified following an heuristic approach.
+Platon detects plasmid contigs from bacterial WGS short read assemblies.
+Therefore, Platon computes mean protein scores (**MPS**) per contig based on pre-computed protein distribution statistics and tests them against specific thresholds.
+Contigs whose MPS does not reach the thresholds are comprehensively characterized and finally classified following an heuristic approach.

 Platon conducts three analysis steps.
-First, it predicts open reading frames and searches the coding sequences against a custom and pre-computed database comprising marker protein sequences and probability scores.
-These scores express the empirical probability on which kind of replicon a certain protein was found based on complete NCBI RefSeq genomes and plasmids.
+First, it predicts open reading frames and searches the coding sequences against a custom and pre-computed database comprising marker protein sequences and distribution scores.
+These scores express the empirical probability on which kind of replicon a certain protein is found based on complete NCBI RefSeq genomes and plasmids.
 Platon then calculates the MPS for each contig and either classifies them as chromosome if the MPS is below a sensitivity cutoff (95% sensitivity) or as plasmid if the MPS is above a specificity cutoff (99.99% specificity).
-These thresholds have been calculated by Monte Carlo simulations of artifical contigs created from complete RefSeq chromosome and plasmid sequences.
+These thresholds have been set based on Monte Carlo simulations of artifical contigs created from complete RefSeq chromosome and plasmid sequences.
 In a second step contigs passing the sensitivity filter get comprehensivley characterized.
 Hereby, Platon tries to circularize the contig sequences, searches for rRNA, replication, mobilization and conjugation genes as well as incompatibility group DNA probes and finally performs a BLAST search against the NCBI plasmid database.
-In a third step, Platon finally classifies all remaining contigs based on an heuristic approach, i.e. a decision tree of simple rules exploiting all information at hand.
+In a third step, Platon finally classifies all remaining contigs based on an heuristic approach, i.e. following a decision tree of simple rules exploiting all information at hand.

 ## Input/Output